Crawford Goldsby: In popular culture

 In the 2021 film The Harder They Fall directed by Jeymes Samuel, the character of Cherokee Bill is played by actor Lakeith Stanfield.

 The role of Cherokee Bill was played by the actor Pat Hogan in a 1955 episode of the syndicated television series, Stories of the Century, starring and narrated by Jim Davis.

+A 1976 novel, Cherokee Bill by Jon and Tad Richards (Dell) paralleled the stories of Crawford Goldsby, Judge Isaac C. Parker, and defense attorney J. Warren Reed.